Diagnosis of and Tests for Cerebral Palsy

 - To remove doubt and fear of not knowing

-- To find and secure benefits to offset the cost of raising a child with cerebral palsy
+- To find and secure benefits to offset the cost of raising a child with Cerebral Palsy

 A variety of benefit programs are available to children with disability or impairment.
 To qualify for these programs, the child must have a formal diagnosis.
 Without a diagnosis, parents can fall into a limbo pattern.